Close

 Age

 Ageing is a process where people consume less food and alter their eating habits40.
 Children have limited food options because their parents typically control their meals and snacks, but as they get older and become teenagers, they gain more independence and can make their food decisions41.In addition, young adults who leave the family home frequently don’t have healthy eating habits42.
 Moreover, in the same study, the “fast food” menu has been found to predominate in the diet of young adults due to their fast-paced lifestyle, professional activity, studies, time limits, lack of enough financial resources, stress, and distress42.
 Additionally, younger people who frequently consume fast food lack knowledge of fundamental meal preparation, cooking, and healthy eating43.
 A study reported that young adults who frequently eat at burger-and-fries fast food joints are more likely to be overweight or obese and to consume unhealthy diets44.
 However, there are some cases where sufficient amounts of fruits and vegetables, as well as regular meals, were reported to be consumed by young individuals45.
 Eating preferences are impacted by the physiological, psychological, and social changes associated with ageing46.
 Moreover, for individuals who live to older ages, a better quality diet at midlife appears to be strongly associated with better health and well-being47.
 Also, enhancing nutrition quality in middle age may help people’s bodies to function better as they age physically48.
-Usually, ageing comes with a decrease in appetite and taste buds49, but there are some contradictory results where there was a significant relationship between fast food intake and obesity among middle-aged men in KSA50.
+Usually, ageing comes with a decrease in appetite and altered taste buds49, but there are some contradictory results where there was a significant relationship between fast food intake and obesity among middle-aged men in KSA50.
 Interestingly, senior adults love eating fast food every day as part of their diet in America51.

 Gender